nimble-code/Buzz/README.md

 These installation notes assume a Linux/Unix-like system.

-Pick a location for the tool and untar the source code there.
+If working from the tar distribution, pick a location and untar the code there.
 For instance:

     $ mkdir ~/Tools